hbctraining/publication_perfect/lessons/01_intro_to_dataset.md

 <img src="../img/graphical_abstract.png" width="500">
 </p>

-The authors use various techniques to identify and validate the targets and activities of PRDM16, including ChIP-seq, bulk RNA-seq, FACS, insitu hybridization and immunofluorescent microscopy on brain samples from embryonic mice, generation of conditional knockout mice, etc. Majority of the figures in this publication are a combination of the evidence gathered from several of these techniques.
+The authors use various techniques to identify and validate the targets and activities of PRDM16, including ChIP-seq, bulk RNA-seq, FACS, in-situ hybridization and immunofluorescent microscopy on brain samples from embryonic mice, generation of conditional knockout mice, etc. Majority of the figures in this publication are a combination of the evidence gathered from several of these techniques.

 ## The figure